 RequestLive ResponseCopy1 2 3 4 5 6 7 8 9 10

-You can also stack the filters to get more granular control - in this case, we'll return only HVAC_Equipment but also omit Dampers from the results:
+You can also stack the filters to get more granular control - in this case, we'll return only HVAC_Equipment but also omit Dampers from the results using and:

 RequestLive ResponseCopy1 2 3 4 5 6 7 8 9 10